singds/u-Agda-Move/README.md

 # Project structure
-- `project` contains the Agda source files.
+- `project`: contains the Agda source files.
-    The is considered successfully built when all the files in this directory are type-checked by `agda`.
+    The project is considered successfully built when all the files in this directory are type-checked by `agda`.
-- `Makefile` defines the command to create the docker image and run a container to build the project.
+- `Makefile`: defines the command to create the docker image and run a container to build the project.
-- `Dockerfile` image recipe.
+- `Dockerfile`: image recipe.
-- `run-in-container.sh` the script that is executed inside the container.
+- `run-in-container.sh`: the script that is executed inside the container.
     It type-checks all the `.agda` files of the project.
+- `result.txt`: the output of the type-checking process.
+    It contains a line for each compiled file.
+    Success if all the lines start with `[OK]`.

 # Overview